1 Kings 8

 1 Kings 8:31-53The Prayer of Dedication

 Solomon's prayer spans the full range of human need.
 It covers drought and famine, defeat in battle, plague and pestilence, the exile of the people and their return.
-This is not a prayer of triumph.
 This is a prayer that anticipates every way a people might fail, every way they might be brought low, every way they might need to call upon God.
 Solomon prays as if he is already seeing the future - a future in which Israel will sin, will be defeated, will be taken into captivity.
 And his prayer asks God to hear them even then.

 31If any man trespass against his neighbour, and an oath be laid upon him to cause him to swear, and the oath come before thine altar in this house: 32Then hear thou in heaven, and do, and judge thy servants, condemning the wicked, to bring his way upon his head; and justifying the righteous, to give him according to his righteousness.